Skip to content

 Costs vary significantly by program, facility size, and number of products.
 For a detailed cost breakdown and prioritization by brand stage, see our choosing certifications guide.

-Greg Huang, 16 years in the dietary supplement industry
+Greg Huang, founder since 2009 in the dietary supplement and nutrition industry

 Concepts Covered